Data Flow in a Pipeline

 In the case of JDBC Destinations, such as MySQL, PostgreSQL, and MS SQL Server, the data is directly loaded to the Destination tables from the Schema Mapper phase.

-For data warehouse Destinations, after being mapped, the data is stored in a temporary staging area as CSV files.
-This staging area is a GCS bucket in the case of a Google BigQuery Destination and an AWS S3 bucket in the case of other data warehouse Destinations, such as AWS Redshift, Snowflake, Databricks, and Firebolt.
-The data is loaded to the Destination tables from the staging area and then flushed or cleared from the staging area.
+For data warehouse Destinations, once the data is mapped, it is stored in a temporary staging area as CSV or JSON files.
+This staging area is a GCS bucket in the case of Google BigQuery Destinations, an AWS S3 bucket in the case of data warehouse Destinations, such as AWS Redshift, Snowflake, Databricks, and Firebolt, and an Azure Blob Storage container in the case of Azure Synapse Analytics Destinations.
+Once the data is loaded to the Destination tables from the staging area, it is cleared or deleted from the staging area.

 Loading to AWS Redshift, Snowflake, Databricks, and Firebolt: Data is loaded to Redshift, Databricks, Firebolt, or Snowflake from the S3 bucket in batches.
 Data is deduplicated using the value of the primary key and copied to an intermediate S3 staging table from where it is loaded to the Destination table.
-Read Loading Data to a Data Warehouse for details about the steps to load data to the Destination tables from an S3 bucket.
+Read Loading Data to a Data Warehouse for details about how data is loaded to the Destination tables from an S3 bucket.

 Loading to Google BigQuery: Data is loaded to BigQuery from the GCS bucket in batches.
 Data is deduplicated and loaded to an intermediate BigQuery staging table before loading it to the Destination table.
 The Merge SQL statement is used, which handles all three operations of deletions, insertions, and updates through a single query.
 This makes the operation faster and atomic, and you have a consistent view of the data.
-Read Loading Data to a Google BigQuery Data Warehouse for details about the steps followed to load data to BigQuery from a GCS bucket.
+Read Loading Data to a Google BigQuery Data Warehouse for details about how data is loaded to BigQuery tables from a GCS bucket.

 Refer to the following table for the list of key updates made to this page: